rohaanzuberi/Strategic_Thinking/Case Study - Measurement Planning/README.md

 Upon defining the business impact and stakeholder needs, it is important to identify the Key Performance Indicators (KPIs) and supporting metrics to track progress towards the business outcomes.

+## 📌 Step 4: Identify data sources

+After identifying the KPIs and supporting metrics, it is time to think about what data is needed, where to source it, and how to prepare it for analysis.